 3. Turmeric Three Roots tea.

-If you like sweet tea, then this one is for you!
+If you like an earthy, slightly sweet tea, then Turmeric Three Roots is for you!
 The licorice root in this blend creates a natural sweetness that is stronger when cold-brewed than hot.
 This is a flavorful blend that will hold up well with ice.
 Be sure to squeeze tea bags before removing and discarding to really get the sweet flavor of the licorice root.

 Infuse it with: fresh ripe strawberries.
 I added 1 cup strawberries, hulled and sliced, right before transferring my pitcher to the refrigerator.
 As the tea steeps, the fruit will infuse it.
 You can experiment and add the strawberries after removing the tea bags, if you prefer.
-The spicy notes of turmeric combined with the sweetness of strawberries will have you crave for more!
+The spicy notes of turmeric and ginger combined with the sweetness of strawberries will have you craving for more!

 4. Honeybush tea.

-This light, naturally sweet tea (a cousin to popular Rooibos tea) is possibly better cold-brewed than it is hot!
+The light, naturally sweet flavor of Honeybush tea (a cousin to popular Rooibos tea) is possibly better cold-brewed than it is hot!
 It brews into a lovely rosy color that will look perfect on your back patio.